-Cadent will provide Four Estates Community Centres with £36,666.66 of VCMA funding to enable the delivery of an initial 12-month Centre For Warmth project.
+Cadent will provide Harpurhey Community Centre with £25,000 of VCMA funding to enable the delivery of an initial 12-month Centre For Warmth project.

 The funding will be utilised by the centre to provide a range of services to local residents living in vulnerable situations.

-These services include: • The employment of two part time community influencers who will support residents by issuing a range of advice including home energy efficiency, debt management, benefit entitlement checks/applications and gas safety.
-The delivery of slow cooking classes designed to promote slow cooking as an affordable, energy efficient and healthy method of feeding a family. • The coordination and delivery of 6 weekly community events that will utilise the centres large public hall.
-The community events will allow a large number of residents to receive support through attending themed events on topics such as energy debt, income maximisation, employment, and gas safety.
-The delivery of Carbon monoxide safety sessions to children across holiday clubs to increase awareness about the dangers and signs of Carbon monoxide.
-Issuing local residents key messaging via the community radio station, including the dangers of fuel poverty, home efficiency advice and carbon monoxide safety.
-The project aims to reach approximately 1300 households/customers over the course of the initial 12 - month project.
-This total reach will be divided between: 80-100 households receiving income maximisation/energy efficiency advice.
-80-100 customers receiving slow cookers and advice on slow cooking/efficiency.
-1000 customers attending the community events.
+These services include:

+- Delivery of support to residents by issuing a range of advice including home energy efficiency, debt management, benefit entitlement checks/applications and gas safety. - The delivery of 3 slow cooking classes designed to promote slow cooking as an affordable, energy efficient and healthy method of feeding a family. - The coordination and delivery of 6 weekly community events that will utilise the centres large public hall.
+The community events will allow a large number of residents to receive support through attending themed events on topics such as energy debt, income maximisation, employment, and gas safety. - The delivery of Carbon monoxide safety sessions to children across 4 holiday clubs to increase awareness about the dangers and signs of Carbon monoxide.

+The project aims to reach approximately 1800 people over the course of the initial 12-month project.
+This total reach will be divided between:

+- 80 100 households receiving income maximisation/energy efficiency advice and carbon monoxide awareness. - 80 100 customers receiving advice on slow cooking/efficiency. - 1500 customers attending the community events. - 80-120 children attending the Carbon monoxide safety sessions. - 300 PSR sign ups